mulaxn/COMP4300_Project/2025-11-04 - Proposal/README.md

 - **Collisions**: Players will traverse a 2D, sidescroller environment where their character must follow the level's environment design (cannot go through walls/floors).
 All interactable (i.e. not decorative) entities will have bounding boxes used by AABB collision detection in order to resolve situations like bullet hit registration.

+  ex.
+A spell cast at an enemy NPC will only damage them if their bounding boxes collide.

 - **Movement**: In addition to regular WASD movement, players will be able to hover in the air for a fixed amount of time (if not on a supporting tile) and dash with i-frames.
 Both movement abilities will have a cooldown.

+  ex.
+The player may hover over a small gap which would have caused damage to them.

 - **Bullets/Weapons**: Where the wand is highly customizable, it alone will satisfy the requirement of 3+ unique weapons.
 The player will be able to carry multiple wands which they can swap using a hotkey during the game.

+  ex.
+Wand 1 may be better than Wand 2 for dealing with certain situations.

 - **NPCS**: Players will face numerous unique enemies on their journey, each with their own attack style.
 While some are static, turret-like enemies, others actively patrol the stage, attacking when the player is in view.